-I am currently in my first year of an iPhD programme with the NGCM (Next Generation Computational Modelling) group and I am part of the Aerodynamics and Flight Mechanics group.
+I am currently in my third year of an iPhD programme with the NGCM (Next Generation Computational Modelling) group and I am part of the Aerodynamics and Flight Mechanics group.
 My research project involves modelling the deposition and dynamics of particles in small, high-speed cyclones with my industry partner Dyson.
-Cyclones are a way of separating fine dust from air without the use of filters or moving parts.
-Optimising their efficiency (how well they can remove particulates from air) is of critical importance to reduce energy consumption and to achieve the desired level of performance.
+Cyclones are a way of separating fine dust from air without the use of filters or moving parts and better understanding the physics behind how particles are separated will help to create more efficient separation systems.

 I completed my undergraduate in Aeronautics and Astronautics at the University of Southampton in 2016.
 During this time, I completed my dissertation on particle deposition on wavy walls, designed a microlight (light aircraft) and designed and built a UAV.
 I have also worked previously in research for Dyson in separation systems on cyclones.

 Algorithms and computational methods: Agents, Artificial Neural Networks, Distributed computing, Finite differences, Finite elements, Finite volume, Machine learning, Monte Carlo, Multi-core, Optimisation, Symbolic calculation